Download the Enterprise Information Technology Acquisition Policy

 - Establishing Enterprise Information Technology Policies and Standards for all Executive Department Agencies.

-Information Technology Division (ITD), (led by the Assistant Secretary for Information Technology/the Commonwealth’s Chief Information Officer)
+The Executive Office of Technology Services and Security (EOTSS), (led by the Assistant Secretary for Information Technology/the Commonwealth’s Chief Information Officer)

 - Providing guidance and consultation to Applicable Entities regarding IT Acquisitions and solution alternatives.

-- Providing guidance and consultation for IT Accessibility related to IT Acquisitions through the ITD Assistive Technology Office.
+- Providing guidance and consultation for IT Accessibility related to IT Acquisitions through the EOTSS Assistive Technology Office.

 - In IT Acquisitions where the IT Accessibility Compliance Program applies, overseeing a mitigation planning process when procuring a solution including applicable commercial off the shelf (COTS), software as a service (SAAS) or application service provider (ASP) software that cannot meet all of the Enterprise Information Technology Accessibility Standards and Enterprise Web Accessibility Standards.